caseywatts/caseywatts.github.io/book/all-chapters.md

 There are activities at the end of some sections -- you will learn the most if you actually do these.

 Who is writing this?
 Hi, I'm Casey!
 I studied neurobiology at Yale University.
-I am a co-author on a [few neurobiology papers](https://caseywatts.com/mindmanipulation).
+I am a co-author on a few neurobiology papers  [^caseypapers].
 I have also worked in software development for 10 years.

+[^caseypapers]: @maddoxNaturallyoccurringHistoneAcetyltransferase2013; @maddoxP300CBPHistone2013; @maddoxDNAMethyltransferaseActivity2014

 ## Goals